 Туре Description Root CA The root Certificate Authority (CA) which issues certificates, its key can be used to certify it at trusted third party on other systems Web Server The certificates for the Web server required for running HTTP over SSL (HTTPS).
-MQTT Broker The certificates for the MQTT Broker required for running MQTT over TLS encrypted connection.
 SSH Server The DSS/DSA keys for the SSH server.

-Туре Description SSH Authorization The keys used for SSH authorization.
+SSH Authorization The keys used for SSH authorization.
 OpenVPN Server or client keys and certificates for running OpenVPN tunnels.

-IPsec Server or client keys and certificates for running IPsec tunnels.
+Туре Description IPsec Server or client keys and certificates for running IPsec tunnels.
 WLAN Keys and certificates for implementing certificate-based WLAN authentication (e.g. WPA-EAP-TLS).
 Authorities Other certificate authorities which we trust when establishing SSL client connections.

-Table 5.141.: Certificate Sections
+Table 5.148.: Certificate Sections